nickanderson/nickanderson.github.io/content/post/how-i-org-in-2023/index.md

 [^fn:9]: There are so many, org-mime is probably my most often used exporter followed by some flavor of Markdown (ox-hugo like this blog post, ox-gfm, ox-slack).
 [^fn:10]: With mu4e I have offline mail reading and search and I run a local Postfix relay giving me offline sending capability.
 [^fn:11]: [YASnippet](https://github.com/joaotavora/yasnippet) is a template system for Emacs.
 It allows you to type an abbreviation and automatically expand it into function templates.
 The snippet syntax is inspired from [TextMate'](https://macromates.com/manual/en/snippets)s syntax, you can even import most TextMate templates to YASnippet.
-[^fn:12]: org-rich-yank pastes the last copied text and automatically surrounds the snippet in blocks, marked with the major mode of where the code came from, and adds a link to the source file after the block.
-I do wish that it would provide an option for the link being <https://github.com/unhammer/org-rich-yank>
+[^fn:12]: `org-rich-yank` pastes the last copied text and automatically surrounds the snippet in blocks, marked with the major mode of where the code came from, and adds a link to the source file after the block.
+I recommend customizing `org-rich-yank-format-paste` and making the link to the source a comment as described in the README. <https://github.com/unhammer/org-rich-yank>
 [^fn:13]: ox-jira exports to Jira wiki markup.
 It's very nice to author fairly pretty comments with so little effort. <https://github.com/stig/ox-jira.el>
 [^fn:14]: Magit is an amazing front end for git. <https://magit.vc/>
 [^fn:15]: Forge provides git forge integration (pull requests, issues, etc ..) for GitLab, GitHub and probably others. <https://github.com/magit/forge>